nesanders/MAenvironmentaldata/docs/_posts/2017-03-15-dep-staff-changes.md

 ## Buyouts

 Part of the story of the shifting seniority levels is explained by the buyout program at DEP over time.
 As illustrated below, there was a particularly large buyout program executed in 2015, which led to about six times more retirees due to buyout than in a typical year, 140 employees in total at a cost of about $1.2 million.
-2016 levels were similar.
+This program continued at similar levels through 2016 and 2017.

 {% include charts/MADEP_staffing_buyout.html %}